thefalc/instabread-codelab-sample/README.md

 * How to configure a Skyflow Connection between your vault and your Moov account.
 * How to use the Moov APIs securely through Skyflow.

-### What you’ll need
+### What you'll need
 * A Skyflow trial environment account.
-If you don’t have one, you can register for one on the [Try Skyflow](https://skyflow.com/try-skyflow) page.
+If you don't have one, you can register for one on the [Try Skyflow](https://skyflow.com/try-skyflow) page.
 * A Moov account.
-If you don’t have one, [sign up here](https://dashboard.moov.io/signup).
+If you don't have one, [sign up here](https://dashboard.moov.io/signup).
 * A computer with [ngrok](https://ngrok.com/) and [Node.js version 10](https://nodejs.org/en/) or above installed.

 > **Note:**